Centurions (TV series): Development

+The series originated as a tie-in to a 1986 Kenner Toys line, whose interchangeable exo-suit components directly informed the on-screen "Power Xtreme" transformations.
+The show was eventually cancelled due to the failure of its marketing strategy of high-end action figures, which were too expensive for the 80s market.

-Comic book artists Jack Kirby and Gil Kane contributed to the design and concepts of the show while Norio Shioyama did the character designs.
+Comic book artists Jack Kirby and Gil Kane contributed to the design and concepts of the show, along with fellow comic book artist Doug Wildey, while Norio Shioyama did the character designs.
 Mitsuo Fukuda was also credited for his involvement in the show as an assistant director.

 Media

-Board Game
+Books

+In 1986 Golden Books released two illustrated books with cassette stories entitled Vacation on Terror Island and Terror for President, written by Dwight Jon Zimmerman and illustrated by Gene Biggs.
+Another illustrated book, Centurions Power Extreme Annual 1988, was published in 1988 by World International Limited.

+Comics

+In 1987, DC Comics released a 4-part comic book tie-in, written by Bob Rozakis.

+Games

 A board game called Centurions: Jake Rockwell's Battle to Stop Dr. Terror Game was released by Parker Brothers in 1986.

-Video Games

 A video game called Centurions Power X Treme was published by AriolaSoft for Commodore 64, ZX Spectrum and Amstrad CPC in 1987.
-It was met with mixed reception by critics.
+It was met with mixed positive to average reception by critics.

 Home media

-In 1986 Golden Books released two book & cassette stories entitled: Vacation on Terror Island & Terror for President.

 On December 6, 2011, Warner Home Video released The Centurions: The Original Miniseries on DVD in Region 1 via their Warner Archive Collection.
 This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and only in the US.
 On July 21, 2015, Warner Archive released The Centurions: Part One on DVD in Region 1 which contains the first thirty episodes of the regular series.
 On March 15, 2016, Warner Archive released The Centurions: Part Two on DVD, which contains the remaining thirty episodes of the series.

+Reception

+In The Encyclopedia of Science Fiction, the show is described as an early animated example of tropes used by the cyberpunk-genre (the integration of human and machine), with its exoskeleton-based modular weapons systems that anticipating later developments in mecha design.